Ztrolix/LethalManager/README.md

 ## Installation
 To install Lethal Manager, visit the [releases page](https://github.com/ZtrolixGit/lcmanager/releases) and download the latest version.

+## Contributing
+To contribute to Lethal Manager:
+1. Clone the repository
+2. Run `cargo tauri dev`

 ## Building
 To build Lethal Manager from source: